Above left, Doug Wead speaking at Luzhniki Stadium, Moscow, an Attila Gidofalvi event.

 Glen Woodfin: master of SEO, brought MLM into the 21st Century.

-Natasha Yena: A wise and resourceful strategic thinker, Natasha is the mother of all Russian speaking networkers, Her events fill auditoriums across Russia and Ukraine and have spawned dozens of other networking women leaders with enormous businesses of their own, clearly disproving the misogynist declarations of some American networkers who insist that women can’t build the business by themselves.
-Indeed, in Russia, it is often the women who do.
+Natasha Yena: A resourceful strategic thinker, Natasha is the mother of all Russian speaking networkers, Her events fill auditoriums across Russia and Ukraine and have spawned dozens of other networking women leaders with enormous businesses of their own.
+Under new Amway rules, only she and IBO Alexey Kotlyarov are approved to host large events.

 B. K. Boreyko